Margaret Campbell, Duchess of Argyll: First marriage

-On 21 February 1933, following her conversion to Roman Catholicism, Margaret married Sweeny at the Brompton Oratory, London.
+On 21 February 1933, following her conversion to Catholicism, Margaret married Sweeny at the Brompton Oratory, London.
 Such had been the publicity surrounding her Norman Hartnell wedding dress that the traffic in Knightsbridge was blocked for three hours.
 For the rest of her life, Margaret was associated with glamour and elegance, being a regular client of Hartnell, Victor Stiebel, and Angele Delanghe in London before and after the Second World War.
 She was one of a series of society beauties photographed as classical figures by Madame Yevonde.

 She had three children with Sweeny: a daughter, who was stillborn at eight months in late 1933; another daughter, Frances Helen (1937–2024; who married Charles Manners, 10th Duke of Rutland), and a son, Brian Charles (1940–2021).
 Before these pregnancies, she suffered eight miscarriages.

 In 1943, Margaret had a near-fatal fall down a lift shaft.
 "I fell 40 feet to the bottom of the lift shaft", she later recalled.
 "The only thing that saved me was the lift cable, which broke my fall.
 I must have clutched at it, for it was later found that all my fingernails were torn off.
 I apparently fell onto my knees and cracked the back of my head against the wall".